Autodesk Fusion Manage | 2025 Features | Autodesk

 template library

 Increase productivity using the Fusion Manage Template Library, a collection of free, ready-to-implement business processes with pre-configured workspaces to reduce implementation time.
-Easily customise and adapt each business process to meet your organisation's needs.
+Easily customize and adapt each business process to meet your organization’s needs.

 Open API for integrations